kengu/update-oracle-jvm/README.md

 update-oracle-jvm
 =================

-Script for managing Oracle JVMs on Linux platforms (only tested debian).
+Script for managing Oracle JVMs on Linux platforms (only tested on Ubuntu 12.04 LTS).

 Install
 =======